Top tips for learning at home with your child

 - Stem has a range of hands-on activities for families to use at home, suitable for ages from 4-16.

 - There are loads of virtual tours and live webcams you can follow, including the NASA webcam, an Edinburgh Zoo tour and you can even explore a Roman fort.
-Find them all here.
+Find them all on the Chatter Pack website.

 - The Special Needs Jungle Facebook page has lots of ideas for other fun activities.